Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Declarations

 \subsection{Author's contributions}

-Stefan Dietzte supervised this study, and Philipp Mayr was the project leader that supported it financially.
+Stefan Dietze supervised this study, and Philipp Mayr was the project leader that supported it financially.
 Material preparation, data collection, Methodology, analysis, Validation, and Visualization were performed by Fakhri Momeni.
-Fakhri Momeni wrote the first draft of the manuscript and all authors commented on previous versions of the manuscript.
+Fakhri Momeni wrote the first draft of the manuscript, and all authors commented on previous versions.
 All authors read and approved the final manuscript.